open5e/open5e/source/monsters/tome-of-beasts/L/lorelei.rst

 **Stunning Glance.** The lorelei mentally disrupts a creature within 30 feet with a look.
-The target must succeed on a DC 17 Wisdom saving throw or be stunned for 2 rounds.
+The target must succeed on a DC 17 Wisdom saving throw or be :ref:`srd:stunned` for 2 rounds.
 Anyone who successfully saves against this effect cannot be affected by it from the same lorelei for 24 hours.